XiaoxiangGuanGFZ/PML/README.md

 ...
 ```

+Attention: the number of lines in the parameter file should be the same as that in data file, although the values of these variables can be temporally constant.

 ### configure file

-A configure file `gp.txt` is required to provide parameters controlling the behavior, an example is:
+A configure file `gp.txt` is required to provide arguments controlling the behavior of this program, an example is:

 ```
 # lines starting with hash symbol are comments